g-patton/g-patton/README.md

 <p>My previous experience in service has led me to be a passionate advocate for community and technological equity as a software engineer.
 I have a background and deep interest in machine learning which has fueled my constant desire to learn and develop new applications. </p>

-- You can find my portfolio at [https://grahampatton.netlify.app/](https://grahampatton.netlify.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">